You’ll love how easy it is it make this Coconut Chickpea Curry that is packed with flavor!

 - 3/4 cup vegetable stock

 - salt & pepper to taste

-- Add the chickpeas, turmeric, curry paste, tamari, coconut sugar, lime juice, coconut milk and vegetable broth and mix everyhing together.
+- Add the chickpeas, turmeric, curry paste, tamari, coconut sugar and lime juice and mix everything together to combine.

-Some brands of chickpeas and vegetable broth can be saltier than others, so taste your curry and adjust the seasoning if needed.
+Some brands of vegetable stock can be saltier than others and some curry pastes can vary in taste, so taste your curry and adjust the seasoning if needed.